vennbilling/venn/README.md

 # agent
-The official agent for Venn Billing.
+The official agent for Venn, a modern billing platform.

+## What is this project?

-Check out the [Wiki](https://github.com/venn-billing/agent/wiki) for more details
+Check out our [wiki page](https://github.com/venn-billing/agent/wiki/Overview) to see the motivations for this project.

 ## Disclaimer